 You can celebrate at home or at your library!
-Free resources at the Caldecott 75th Anniversary webpage include downloadable bookmarks with clues and answers about the special anniversary logo created by
+Free resources at the Caldecott 75th Anniversary webpage include downloadable bookmarks with clues and answers about the special anniversary logo created by Brian Selznick, and

 Recommended, singable picture books at the Oakland Public Library.

 Want to discover a library secret?
 Go ahead and take a trip to the 782 section of the children’s nonfiction shelves and you’ll discover something amazing.
 Hidden treasures!
 Picture books that are meant to be SUNG!
 Some are traditional, others are silly – but all are crowdpleasing.
 Here are a few recommendations to warm up your singing voice: